Virtual Open Houses: Gear, Promotion, Run-of-Show

 Build a two-step flow.
 Step one is the sign-in confirmation with the replay link and the document pack.
 Step two is a human check-in that offers a time slot.
 Use Email Marketing for Real Estate Agents plus a simple tagging rule in your CRM.

-• Instant: Send replay link and document pack as soon as they sign in.
+Send the replay and document pack

-• Seven days: Offer a private tour or a list of similar homes based on must-haves.
+Offer a private tour or similar homes

 Use a replay-first mindset.
 Clip the best 30 seconds from the kitchen, primary suite, and outdoor space.
 Those clips do more work than generic highlights because they match what buyers actually asked about.
 For deeper systems, see Client Follow-Up Systems That Create Lifetime Value.